 Current and former students (undergraduate projects):

-1. Assaf Hallak (currently an MSc student at the Technion) and Keren Levinstein (currently an MSc student at Weizmann Institute of Science), October 2011 – Compression of Bayer-format videos.
+1. Assaf Hallak (currently a PhD student at the Technion) and Keren Levinstein-Hallak (currently an MSc student at Weizmann Institute of Science), Compression of Bayer-format videos, with CByond (Olympus Israel), October 2011.

-2. Uriel Moreira (currently a 4th year student at Polytechnic Institute of New York University) and Tianqiong Luo (currently a 4th year student at Fudan University, Shanghai, China), July 2012 – Infant cry detection.
+2. Uriel Moreira (graduate of the Polytechnic Institute of New York University) and Tianqiong Luo (graduate of Fudan University, Shanghai, China) Infant cry detection, July 2012.

-3. Ofer Stern and Idan Rahamim (Currently final-year students at the EE dept., Technion), February 2013 - Phonemes Manipulation for Application in Digital Hearing Instruments.
+3. Ofer Stern and Idan Rahamim (graduates of the EE dept., Technion), Phonemes Manipulation for Application in Digital Hearing Instruments, February 2013.

 4. Gilad Avrashi and Shlomi Mosseri (Currently final-year students at the EE dept., Technion), Video Coding for Underwater Transmission, with Rafael Advanced Defense Systems Ltd., in progress (from March 2013).